 Katie McCabe, March 2013, Women's History Month speech to Military Veterans

 Katie McCabe has spent her writing life bringing stories of unsung heroes into the light.
-Her book Mighty Justice, co-authored with legendary civil rights lawyer Dovey Johnson Roundtree was a December 2019 Oprah best book pick, and has inspired a picture book and a young reader's edition of the biography, along with an upcoming feature film by the producers of Hidden Figures.
+Her book Mighty Justice, co-authored with legendary civil rights lawyer Dovey Johnson Roundtree was a January 2020 Oprah best book pick, and has inspired a picture book and a young reader's edition of the biography, along with an upcoming feature film by the producers of Hidden Figures.
 Her National Magazine Award-winning article on African American surgical pioneer Vivien Thomas inspired the Emmy and Peabody Award-winning HBO film Something the Lord Made.

 Her passion for chronicling unrecognized genius in sports, medicine, science and the law has led her from one of the most remote corners of the American west to Baltimore operating rooms to the classrooms and courtrooms of Washington, DC.
 Behind each of her portraits of unheralded greatness lies a story.
 Here are a few of them.

 Slide 1: Dovey Johnston Roundtree, photo courtesy of Dovey Johnson Roundtree Educational Trust

 Slide 2: Vivien Thomas, photo courtesy of the Alan Mason Chesney Medical Archives, Johns Hopkins University Medical Center

 Slide 3: Dr. Helen Taussig, photo courtesy of Yousef Karsh Estate